Luna Sea: 1997–2000: Commercial peak; Shine, Lunacy, disbandment

 In 1999, Luna Sea's popularity reached overseas to neighboring countries in Asia, and they went on their first Asian tour in January, visiting Taipei, Hong Kong, and Shanghai.
 In celebration of the 10th anniversary of the band, their first live compilation album Never Sold Out was released in May, which peaked at number 5, and was certified gold.
-They then planned an open-air concert in Tokyo, with a stage costing 10 million dollars US.
+They then planned an open-air concert at Tokyo Big Sight, with a stage costing 10 million dollars US.
 On May 27, two days before the planned concert, a typhoon destroyed the elaborate set.
 However, at the suggestion of Sugizo, the debris was used as a backdrop.
-The 10th Anniversary Gig [Never Sold] Out Capacity ∞ was held on May 30, and was attended by approximately 100,000 people, an attendance record in Japan at the time.
+10th Anniversary Gig [Never Sold Out] Capacity ∞ was held on May 30, and was attended by 100,000 people, making it one of the largest-ticketed concerts ever held by a single act.
 On December 23, a sold-out joint live by Luna Sea and Glay, titled The Millennium Eve, was held at the Tokyo Dome.